MariaProcopii/Lab4/README.md

 # Description:

 The root class, common-to-all classes, which ties all my actors in the simulation, is the `SuperClass`.
-I've made it as an abstract class to not be able to create an instance of this class.
+I've made it an abstract class to not be able to create an instance of this class.
 It contains common atributes as `mealNr`, `deckNr`, `cardNr` ... `reputation`.
 I'm using this atributes to provide a statistic in the end of my simulation.
 Also it has setters and getters.

 `SuperClass` is inherited by `Entities` and `Human` abstract classes. `Human` is used to store atributes common to all descendent classes `names`  - array with names for actors, `phrases` - array of phrases for actors, `random`, `name` - randomly choosed name, `opinion` and methods.
 I've created abstraction using abstract classes and abstract methods like `greeting()`, `speak()`, `goodbye()`.